 This is actually an endorsement of Us’s continuing work, which I would share, not of the name Us.
 Williams does not explain how the new name is “telling,” nor how the good and accurate things he says about the society’s work connect at all with the name Us.
 My own experience with the new generation of mission activists in the Episcopal Church is that they are much more outreaching in their perspective than people of older generations and rightly suspicious of the self-involved preoccupations and monikers of baby-boomers.

-Readers who made it this far may marvel that so much could be said about a name change and about so short a name, but mission in the 20th Century of Self-Criticism and today is contested ground.
+Readers who made it this far may marvel that so much could be said about a name change and about so short a name, but mission in the 20th century, what I have called the Century of of Self-Criticism, and in the 21st century is contested ground.
 A great deal hinges on perceptions of history, perceptions of one’s own community and other communities, and understandings of what we mean when we say that God is on mission in the world and invites the faithful to join in that mission.
 So meanings of words and the signification of names are important.

 As I said, I could be wrong.